 v.
 “I call upon you to be cautious in using this prayer.
 It is easy to mock God, by asking him to search you whilst you have made but little effort to search yourselves, and perhaps still less to act upon the result of the scrutiny.”
 (Melvill, cited in Spurgeon)

 b.
 Try me, and know my anxieties: David wanted God to examine him and look for worry.
-Such anxieties could be evidence of unbelief or misplaces trust.
+Such anxieties could be evidence of unbelief or misplaced trust.

 c.
-See if there is any wicked way in me: David opened his soul bare before God, asking if there was any unknown or unperceived sin.
-This showed how much he cared for holiness in his life, and how humble he was in recognizing there could be an unperceived wicked way in himself.
+See if there is any wicked way in me: David opened his soul completely before God, asking if there were any unknown or unperceived sins.
+This showed how much he cared for holiness in his life, and how humble he was in recognizing that there could be an unperceived wicked way in himself.

 ii.
-“The A.V. says ‘wicked way’; but the R.V. margin gives ‘way of grief.’
-We maybe in a way that causes God grief, even though it is not what men might term a way of wickedness.”
+“The [King James Version] says ‘wicked way’; but the [Revised Version] margin gives ‘way of grief.’
+We may be in a way that causes God grief, even though it is not what men might term a way of wickedness.”
 (Meyer)

 d.
 Lead me in the way everlasting: David ended this majestic psalm by declaring his destination – the way everlasting.
 Trusting the God of complete knowledge and constant presence would bring David to everlasting life.
 The way of holiness prayed for in the previous lines was the way everlasting.

 ii.
-“The final words could be translated ‘the ancient way’ as in Jeremiah 6:16 (cf. RSV mg., NEB); but the majority of translators would appear to be right in rendering them the way everlasting, in contrast to the way of the wicked which will perish.”
+“The final words could be translated ‘the ancient way’ as in Jeremiah 6:16 (cf. Revised Standard Version mg., New English Bible); but the majority of translators would appear to be right in rendering them the way everlasting, in contrast to the way of the wicked which will perish.”
 (Kidner)